confidential-containers/confidential-containers/.github/ISSUE_TEMPLATE/cncf-onboarding.md

 ---

-### Part of the [CNCF onboarding issue](https://github.com/cncf/toc/issues/799) addressed by this issue
+### Parts of the [CNCF onboarding issue](https://github.com/cncf/toc/issues/799) tracked by this issue

-*Provide a list of all bullet points from the [CNCF onboarding issue](https://github.com/cncf/toc/issues/799) that you are going to work on:*
+*This is the list of all bullet points from the [CNCF onboarding issue](https://github.com/cncf/toc/issues/799) that this issue will track:*

 * [ ] *Bullet point foo*
 * [ ] *Bullet point bar*